GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         <br>
         This not only helps to prevent
-        their state from changes made by users, but also makes the code readable and maintainable by making it less polluted and limiting the places where those states can be changed other than the class/object itself.
+        their state from changes made by users, but also makes the code readable and maintainable by making it less polluted and limiting the places where those states can be changed other than inside of the class/object itself.
         <br>
         In other words, data abstraction heltps to manage complexity and makes the process of debugging easier.
     </p>
+    <h4>Property accessors</h4>
     <p>
         Members are encapsulated by changing their accessibility to private.
 But even though those members can only be accessed inside of the class/object, the author can expose